One family’s attempts to live in a more planet-friendly way

 And as it's evolved, the project has slowly taken on its own life.
-It's grown from a vision of cosy family-sized self-sufficiency into something much more.
+It's grown from a vision of cosy family-sized self-reliance into something much more.
 As I've responded to the unique nature of the quinta, more and more I've realised it's not just for me and the kids.
 The steady stream of visitors wanting to come and see what we've done, volunteers wanting to work here, the peculiar logic of the building renovations, the ever-growing growing areas, the friends and fellow pioneers who've come to work here and throw their ideas and skills into the melting pot ... all have pushed me just as inexorably towards creating a place where not just me but much of the surrounding community can educate others and demonstrate the various aspects of off-grid and sustainable living, natural building, permaculture and regenerative agriculture that we've all variously explored and experimented with.
 There's still a lot to do before it gets to that point, but it's coming closer.

 This site started as a simple record of our progress: our triumphs, our disasters, what we felt about it, what we did about it - a virtual scrapbook, repository of working ideas (I couldn't lose them if I put them here!), and a means of letting friends and family stay in touch.
 As time has gone by, it's slowly evolved into an information resource, helping others improve on our successes and sidestep our failures.
 In time, it'll become a full project record of everything we've achieved here and there will be details of workshops and courses in all aspects of regenerative living.